 Information about the film Damaged Goods: https://www.bfi.org.uk/films-tv-people/4ce2b6a84cf6d

-Notes: There were two versions of the film with the same title produced in the U.S. by Richard Bennett in 1914 and a British remake in 1919.
-The featured image is from the American production advertising sourced from IMDb, https://www.imdb.com/title/tt0003815/mediaviewer/rm2798132736
+Notes: There were two versions of Damaged Goods made in this period – one produced in the U.S. by Richard Bennett in 1914 and a British remake in 1919.
+Although this post discusses the British version, the featured image is from the American production advertising sourced from IMDb, https://www.imdb.com/title/tt0003815/mediaviewer/rm2798132736

 Book.
 Kuhn, A. (1988).
 Cinema, censorship and sexuality, 1909-1925, New York, Oxon: Routledge.